A YouTuber Successfully Sold Homemade Microwave Meals From the Fake Restaurant 'The Italian Stallion'

 Pieters tells TIME that the process of getting his restaurant, “The Italian Stallion,” on Deliveroo took about two to three weeks.
 “Not that we were constantly doing stuff throughout that time,” he says.
 “It was obviously just a lot of back and forth making sure everything was right and then getting us signed on, waiting for the tablet to arrive and all that kind of stuff.”

-In the video, Pieters speaks with a Deliveroo representaive on the phone who tells him that he can operate without a hygiene rating as long as he’s put in an application for the inspection.
+In the video, Pieters speaks with a Deliveroo representative on the phone who tells him that he can operate without a hygiene rating as long as he’s put in an application for the inspection.

 On the day that Pieters made The Italian Stallion available for delivery on Deliveroo, orders started coming in as soon as he added a discount to the restaurant.
 He and his prank partner, Archie Manners, then began having to run down to the Waitrose below Pieters’ apartment, pick up whatever ready meal the customers had ordered, heat up the food, package it and bring it down to the delivery person in the allotted 15 minutes that Deliveroo allows for food prep.
 Pieters says they ended up filling five orders in total.